 Collective worship is an integral part of our day.
 We make our Collective Worship Inclusive, Invitational and Inspiring.
 We provide opportunities for all members of the school community to engage with the teaching of Jesus and enable participants to reflect on spiritual, moral and philosophical issues.

 We want our Collective Worship to be a reflective time whereby those involved can explore their own beliefs and faiths.
-We use this time to build and develop and sense of community spirit and promote shared values, vision mission and ethos.
+We use this time to build and develop and sense of community spirit and promote shared values, vision and ethos.
 We think about those who have shaped British Culture through courageous advocacy and the love of God.
 We explore how Christians around the world worship in a variety of ways.

 During our Collective Worship we gather, explore, communicate and reflect.
 We ask our children what they can take from the teachings or reflections from the theme and how they could use it today, tomorrow and in the future.
 How it help them to ‘live life in all its fullness’ John 10:10.

 We plan our themes using the Christian calendar.
-We incorporate our Vision and Mission in all our Collective Worship and reflect on our Christian Values and respond to Global issues to encourage the children to be the change they want to see in the world.
+We incorporate our Vision in all our Collective Worship and reflect on our Christian Values and respond to Global issues to encourage the children to be the change they want to see in the world.

 We ensure our Collective Worship is Inclusive as pupils bring their own experience to worship.
 Inclusion requires pupil involvement in planning, leading and the evaluation of worship.
 Collective worship in our school grows out of the local context and out of pupils’ experience, including their cultural backgrounds.
 It should reflect the faith, belief, and ethnic communities the school serves.